 They are made with readily available herbs and spices you’ll likely have at home.
 Each recipe is equally good for both adults and children.

 Various procedures for maintaining oral hygiene are explained in detail under the topic of daily routines (dinacharya) in all the classical texts of Ayurveda.

-These include brushing the teeth (Danta dhavana), massaging the teeth and gums (pratisarana), tongue cleaning (Jivha nirlekhana), oil pulling (gandush) and gargling or mouthwash (Kavala).1
+These include brushing the teeth (Danta dhavana), massaging the teeth and gums (pratisarana), tongue cleaning (Jivha nirlekhana), and oil pulling (gandush), and gargling or mouthwash (Kavala).1

-Ayurveda recommends using herbs which are astringent, pungent or bitter in taste for brushing the teeth.
+Ayurveda recommends using herbs that are astringent, pungent,or bitter in taste for brushing the teeth.
 Brushing should be done in such a way that it does not injure the gums.2

 During gargling or mouthwash, the mouth is filled to 3/4 capacity with the medicated fluid.
 The fluid is swished in the mouth for a specific time and then spat out.

 Directions For Use

 Take a little measure of this tooth powder into your hand.
 Dip your toothbrush into water and after that, touch the powder with the bristles of your toothbrush and massage your teeth in the usual way, brushing gently.

 You may change the quantity of herbal composition according to your taste.
 To make an Ayurvedic toothpaste with this tooth powder, add coconut oil to this composition.
 Remember there will be no froth while you are brushing.

 Neem: Reduces the deposition of plaque, prevents dental caries and enhances the immune response for overall oral health.3